VictorFouquet/TypedQueryTS/README.md

 By default, the association of fields inside the condition object is set to a logical `and`.

-More details in the [condition](https://github.com/VictorFouquet/TypedQueryTS/wiki/Conditions) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).
+More details and examples in the [condition](https://github.com/VictorFouquet/TypedQueryTS/wiki/Conditions) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).

 ## Operation types